rapidsai/legate-boost/contributing.md

 ## Change the project version

-The `VERSION` file at the root of the repo is the single source for `legate-boost`'s version.
-Modify that file to change the version for wheels, conda packages, the CMake project, etc.
+The project's version is determined by git tags.
+To see how to change the version, read ["Releasing](#releasing).

+The `VERSION` file checked into source control is intended for use by local builds during development, and so should be kept up to date with those git tags.

 ## Work with the conda packages